High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Application to unsteady combustion with detailed chemistry

 Figure \ref{fig:chimie_complexe:dt_fixe:error_Ts_global} shows the evolution of this error when the time step is varied.
 We see that each method attains its theoretical order of convergence.
-Similar results have been obtained for the other variables, both differential or algebraic, e.g. discrete mass flow rate field, cell temperatures.
+Similar results have been obtained for the other variables, both differential or algebraic.
 No order reduction is observed due to the stiffness of the chemical reactions with detailed kinetics.
 The ESDIRK methods perform well in this more complex scenario.

 Figure \ref{fig:chimie_complexe:dt_fixe:work_precision_Ts_global} shows for each method the computational time required to achieve a given integration error $\epsilon_{T_\surface}$.
 By analysing the different simulations, it was determined that the curve of $T_\surface$ is visually converged when $\epsilon_{T_\surface} \leq 10^{-2}$.
-ESDIRK-43B and ESDIRK-54A are the most efficient methods on this error range, and the speedup achieved by these high-order methods increases with the precision achieved.
+ESDIRK-43B and ESDIRK-54A are the most efficient methods on this error range, and the speed-up achieved by these high-order methods increases with the precision achieved.
 They are about 1.5 times faster than ESDIRK-32A and CKN for $\epsilon_{T_\surface} = 10^{-2}$, and approximately 5 times faster than CKN for $\epsilon_{T_\surface} = 10^{-4}$.
+The poor performance of IE clearly advocates high-order methods.